 - You’ll also want to make sure that your electricity is coming from a 100% renewable source, which will become the default option in municipalities that establish a Community Choice Aggregation program.

 - Even after you GO ALL ELECTRIC* and get electricity from a 100% renewable supply, it’s still important to use electricity efficiently, so please turn off your lights and gadgets when you’re not using them.

 - New windows aren’t typically the most cost-effective energy efficiency upgrade, but if you’re going to get new windows, take some time to educate yourself about energy efficient windows before you decide which windows to buy.

 - Houses are complex, and if you don’t understand the interactions of systems you can inadvertently screw things up and waste a lot of money.
 In addition, not all contractors have their clients’ best interests at heart, and even the best equipment won’t perform well if it’s installed incorrectly.
-Working with a knowledgeable, independent energy coach who can support and guide you as you figure out which energy upgrades to invest in can be very helpful, so call Scott Oliver at Pathstone!
-Again, his number is (585) 442-2030 ext.204; email = firstname.lastname@example.org.
+We recommend that you get multiple quotes and check out contractors’ reviews on Angie’s List or a similar site.
+Working with a knowledgeable, independent energy coach who can support and guide you as you figure out which energy upgrades to invest in can also be very helpful, so call Scott Oliver at Pathstone!
+Again, his number is (585) 546-3700 ext.
+3003; email = firstname.lastname@example.org.

 - Home Energy Calculator for Rochester, NY

 - Rochester Safe and Efficient Homes Initiative